MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/bidispl/nf-bidispl-ibidispl2-sendrecvxmlstream.md

 ## -description

-The <b>IBidiSpl2::SendRecvXMLStream</b> method sends a bidirectional printer communication request and receives the response as <a href="https://msdn.microsoft.com/c6f60e37-eadc-46a1-94f6-cacc23613531">IStream</a> objects formatted in accordance with the <a href="https://msdn.microsoft.com/b15b1aff-623e-4159-ab0f-ce386a1377eb">Bidirectional Communication Schemas</a>.
+The <b>SendRecvXMLStream</b> method sends a bidirectional printer communication request and receives the response as <a href="https://msdn.microsoft.com/c6f60e37-eadc-46a1-94f6-cacc23613531">IStream</a> objects formatted in accordance with the <a href="https://msdn.microsoft.com/b15b1aff-623e-4159-ab0f-ce386a1377eb">Bidirectional Communication Schemas</a>.

 ## -syntax

 ````
-HRESULT IBidiSpl2::SendRecvXMLStream(
+HRESULT SendRecvXMLStream(
   [in]  IStream *pSRequest,
   [out] IStream **ppSResponse
 );